SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

    - Assistant.Raise(signal, p1, p2, ...)

      Raises the given *signal*, thereby identifying the event to be processed by the LLM.

+Here is an example of a few rules that together detect that it just started raining.
+Then the event "RainStart" is signalled to the LLM, which then can react and switch on the wiper, for example.

+	{None: [?Rain.Last]} => (Prove: Rain.Start.updateRain(Rain.Last))

+	{All: [?Lap], {Prove: Rain.Stop.updateRain(Rain.Now)},
+		  [?Rain.Now != ?Rain.Last], [?Rain.Now = true]} => (Call: Assistant.Raise(RainStart))

+	priority: -5, {All: [?Lap], [?Rain.Now != ?Rain.Last]} => (Prove: Rain.Start.updateRain(Rain.Last))

+	Rain.Start.updateRain(?fact) <= !Weather.Weather.Now = Dry, !, Set(?fact, false)
+	Rain.Start.updateRain(?fact) <= !Weather.Weather.Now = Drizzle, !, Set(?fact, false)
+	Rain.Start.updateRain(?fact) <= Set(?fact, true)

-Please take a look at the predefined events of the Rae Engineer to learn more about writing event rules.
-And I recommend to take a look at the knowledgebase of a session to learn more about all the facts you canuse in the event rules (and also the action rules).
+Please also take a look at the other predefined events of the Race Engineer or the other Assistants to learn more about writing event rules.
+And I recommend to take a look at the knowledge base of a session to learn more about all the facts you canuse in the event rules (and also the action rules).
 To do this, activate the "Debug Knowledgebase" item in the tray bar menu of a given Assistant applicaton.
 Then open the corrsponding "*.knowledge" file in the *Simulator Controller\Temp* folder which is located in your user *Documents* folder.